Optimal Liquidation under Partial Information with Price Impact: Partial Information and Filtering

 \section{Partial Information and Filtering}

-Considering $\bF^S$-adapted investment strategies results in an optimal control problem under partial information.
-The standard approach to dealing with such problems is to introduce the filter for the Markov chain as additional state variable of the control problem.
-In this section we therefore derive the filtering equations for our model.
-Filtering for point process observations is for instance considered in \citet{ceci2006, bib:elliott-malcolm-08, frey2012pricing, ceci2012nonlinear, ceci2014zakai}.
+In this section we derive the filtering equations for our model.
+Filtering for point process observations is for instance considered in \citet{frey2012pricing, ceci2012nonlinear, ceci2014zakai}.
 This literature is mostly based on the innovations approach.
 In this paper, instead, we address the filtering problem via the {\em reference probability approach}.
 This methodology relies on the existence of an equivalent probability measure such that the observation process is driven by a random measure with dual predictable projection independent of the Markov chain, see for instance \citet[Chapter 6]{bremaud1981point}.
-The reference probability approach permits us to overcome the difficulties caused by the fact that the observation process $S$ is affected by the liquidation strategy chosen by the trader.
+The reference probability approach permits us to give a rigorous construction of our model, see Lemma~\ref{lem:change-of-measure}.